1. What’s the difference between Rutgers-Camden Learning Abroad and Study Abroad?

 Yes, the Office of International Students & Global Programs can provide general information about Rutgers Study Abroad programs and the application process.
 If you have general questions about our programs or the application process please contact the Office of International Students & Global Programs by emailing firstname.lastname@example.org

-For more detailed information contact Rutgers Global-Study Abroad located at the Rutgers-New Brunswick Campus.
+For more detailed information, contact Rutgers Global-Study Abroad office located on the Rutgers-New Brunswick Campus by phone (848)-932-7787 or email: email@example.com

 Costs & Financial Aid